Bec Hewitt

-Rebecca June Hewitt (née Cartwright; born 23 July 1983) is an Australian actress and singer.
+Rebecca June Hewitt (née Cartwright; born 23 July 1983) is an Australian actress, television presenter and singer.
 From 1998 to 2005, Hewitt played Hayley Smith Lawson on the soap opera Home and Away.
 As Bec Cartwright, Hewitt released an eponymous pop music album in 2002.
 In 2005, she married professional tennis player Lleyton Hewitt.

 Career

 Cartwright began her acting career at age 5 for television commercials.
 In 1992, she made her mainstream television debut on an episode of Police Rescue.
 She has also guest starred in Water Rats and Roar.

 She won her breakout role and best-known role to date in 1998, portraying Hayley Smith Lawson on Home and Away.
 Cartwright became a series fan favourite and earned herself numerous Logie Award nominations until 2005.
 In the same year, Cartwright earned a Most Popular Actress win.
 She coincidentally fell pregnant within months of her 'Home and Away' character, and then left the series to become a full-time mother.
-For a short period of time, Ella Scott Lynch replaced her as Hayley before shortly departing the series.
+For a short period of time, Ella Scott Lynch replaced her as Hayley before the character departed the series in the 2005 season finale.

 In 2002, Cartwright signed a recording contract with Warner Music Australia and East West Records.
 Her debut single "All Seats Taken" was released 18 November 2002 and peaked at 10 on the ARIA Music Charts.
 Her follow-up singles "On the Borderline" and "A Matter of Time" both failed to match the same success, both charting only the Top 30.
 Her self-titled debut album was released on 16 June 2003 and, despite high expectations, charted only at 21 and was certified Gold.
 The album was met with mixed reviews, with Smash Hits giving the album two out of five stars.
 In 2004, Cartwright ended her partnership with Warner Music.

 Cartwright was announced as a contestant in the first season of Dancing with the Stars.
 She and her partner Michael Miziner won the first season on 23 November 2004.
 The couple returned in an opening performance in a dance routine during the second-season premiere.

 She hosted Abba Mania, which premiered in November 2006 on Nine Network.
 The special was met with controversy surrounding the fact that the only celebrity performers were Nine Network personalities.
 Hewitt's performance was met with largely negative reviews.

-In 2018, Hewitt announced her return to television, 13 years since she left Home and Away, with the new Nine Network travel series Helloworld.
+In 2018, Hewitt announced her return to television, 13 years since she left Home and Away, with the new Nine Network travel series Helloworld for the first two seasons.
 The series premiered on 7 October with Hewitt hosting in Episode 1 in Queensland – Hamilton Island.